Peachey-Schoorl/Gunk/decided-to-make-a-cape/README.md

 Or she could go to the shops and stores in town and have fun there.
 Either toying with the customers and store clerks or messing with the goods they were trading.

 The weather was nice and as it was not about to change (none of my scars were itching).
-She could go out to the woods and pastures or as far as the big city to wreak havoc, I mean, have playful fun there.
+She could go out to the woods and pastures or as far as the big city to wreak havoc, I mean, to have playful fun there.

 This morning, for whatever reason, Gunk did not feel like going out.
 Instead, she decided she would like to stay at home and fashion herself something nice to wear.
 A cape, or a crown or some bracelets.
 Something to make a definitely-not-a-woman feel pretty.